What would you consider to be your most important Bible study tool?

 Your Next Assignment

 To prepare for my next blog post, read Acts 17, preferably at least five or six times.
-With that post we’ll begin a study of the congregation at Berea.
+With that post we’ll begin an inductive study of the “more noble-minded” Jews in Berea.
 In the meantime, let me know your thoughts.
 Which Bible version is your favorite, and why?